Secrets

 The encryption key is non-exportable — it lives only inside the platform KMS and never appears in plaintext outside it.
 The platform handles key custody, rotation, disaster recovery, and durable backup; as an extension author, you don't address the KMS directly.

 If the KMS endpoint is unavailable for any reason, ctx.secrets.get() raises SecretVaultUnavailable → handlers fail closed.
-This is by design (I-SECRETS-VAULT-DEPENDENCY): the platform never silently substitutes a fallback decryption path, and it never caches plaintext.
+This is by design: the platform never silently substitutes a fallback decryption path, and it never caches plaintext.

 What's still in flight (v4.2.2 → v4.3+)